-Taxes.
-You have to file them every year, and they affect how much income you take home.
+Taxes – you have to file them every year – and they affect how much income you take home.
 Before you start, it’s important to know some of the basic tax terms to help you get going.

-- Tax deduction – a tax deduction is an amount of money that you can subtract from your gross income to calculate how much income tax you owe for the year.
+- Tax deduction – A tax deduction is an amount of money that you can subtract from your gross income to calculate how much income tax you owe for the year.
 Deductions lower your tax liability by reducing your taxable income.
 With enough deductions, you may even drop into a lower income tax bracket.

-- Itemized deduction – When you file your tax return, the IRS allows you to deduct a portion of your qualified expenses for the year in place of the standard deduction.
+- Itemized deduction – When you file your tax return, the IRS gives the option to deduct a portion of your qualified expenses for the year in place of the standard deduction.
 For example, you are able to deduct $10,000 for state and local taxes as an itemized deduction.
 Charitable donations and mortgage loan interest are other examples of itemized deductions.
 Some taxpayers find they can reduce their taxable income by more than the value of the standard deduction through itemizing.

 - Tax credit – Unlike a deduction, which reduces your taxable income, a tax credit reduces the amount of tax you owe.
 It is granted for specific expenses or to certain groups of individuals.

 - Example: The Child Tax Credit says that taxpayers can receive $2,000 in tax credit for each qualifying dependent.
-Say your tax bill is $2,000 but you have one qualifying dependent.
+Say your tax bill is $2,000 and you have one qualifying dependent.
 After you apply the Child Tax Credit, you owe the IRS $0.
-If your bill is $2,500, then you only owe $500.
+If your bill is $2,500, then you owe $500.

 - E-file – Instead of mailing a physical copy of your tax return to the IRS, you can now submit it online through companies like TaxSlayer.
 E-filing allows you to save your information from year to year so you can spend less time on taxes and more time on doing what you want.

 - Extension – If you can’t file your taxes by the April due date, you may request more time from the IRS.
 You’ll still need to submit a request for an extension by the April deadline, but your tax return won’t be due until October of that year.

 Now that you know all these tax terms, go slay your taxes with TaxSlayer.